ISISComputingGroup/ibex_developers_manual/GEM-Beamscrapper-Jaws.md

 East  | 2200 | 	`-0.13376 + 0.07169 * x  + 0.03331 * x**2` | `(-0.07169 + sqrt(0.07169**2 + 4 * 0.03331 *(0.13376 + x))) / (2*0.03331)`
 West  | 2200 | 	`-0.13376 + 0.07169 * x  + 0.03331 * x**2` | `(-0.07169 + sqrt(0.07169**2 + 4 * 0.03331 *(0.13376 + x))) / (2*0.03331)`

 To do these calibrations an additional soft motor record has been placed between the conventional jaws db and the real motor, such as described [here](Creating-soft-motors-to-control-real-motors).
-Note that for the linear calibration curve is actually incorrect in the VI as `1 / 1.025 != 0.975`.
+Note that the linear calibration curve is actually incorrect in the VI as `1 / 1.025 != 0.975`.
 Therefore in IBEX `1.025` and `1 / 1.025` are used for reading and writing respectively.

 The offset / motor resolution in IBEX uses `(MRES * x) + OFF` when reading, therefore the new offset motor resolution in IBEX are: